orchidsoftware/orchid.software/docs/en/docs/quickstart-new.md

     ];
 }
 ```

+The first argument points to the `tasks` key that we specified in the `query` method.
+It is this set that will be passed to the table.
+And the second one, we pass the set of columns we want to display.
+The values in them will be automatically set according to the specified property name.

 Our task application is almost complete.
 But, we have no way to delete our existing tasks when they're done.
 Let's add that next!